themindfuldev/talk-lazy-loading-es2015-modules/README.md

 - ES2015 doesn't actually have a module loader specification
 - A popular proposal has been retreated: [es6-module-loader](https://github.com/ModuleLoader/es6-module-loader)
-- Such proposal has a promises-based API which inspired *System.js*
+- Such proposal uses a promises-based API which inspired *System.js*
 - A new proposal is in the works by WhatWG for ES2016: [Loader](https://whatwg.github.io/loader/)

 ----